keyurborad5/ARIAC_group-2/README.md

     source install/setup.bash
 ```
 ### Submission Package Details
-This package uses the implementation of BLC in the object detection pipeline.
+This package uses the implementation of BLC Basic Logial Camera in the object detection pipeline.

-The zip folder "final_group_2_BLC" contains two packages:
-    - robot_commander_msgs
-    - final_group_2
-### NOTE: Please do colcon build of sister package submited too.
-If there is any issue while building, try building robot_commander_msgs package first.
+### NOTE: If there is any issue while building, try building robot_commander_msgs package first.
 **************************************
 ### Instructions to run
 ### NOTE: